bbchallenge/bbchallenge/src/routes/contribute.md

 <a id="contribute"></a>

-the Busy Beaver Challenge is a collaborative project and there are many ways in which you can contribute to it.
+The Busy Beaver Challenge is a collaborative project and there are many ways in which you can contribute to it.
 Our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a> outlines our philosophy regarding contributions to the Busy Beaver Challenge.

 <a id="zoology"></a>